thomasabishop/eolas/Electronics/Physics_of_electricity/Current.md

 > Electrical current is the movement of electrons from negatively charged atoms to negatively charged atoms when an appropriate external force is applied.

 So current is the flow of electrons.
 Charge is the quantity that flows.
-Current exists because of the [first law of electrostatics](/Electronics/Physics_of_electricity/Coulombs_Law.md).

 > The amount of current is the sum of the charges of the moving electrons past a given point.

-We use the symbol $I$ to stand for current in equations.

 ## Why current exists
 Current exists because of the [first law of electrostatics](/Electronics/Physics_of_electricity/Coulombs_Law.md).

-When there is an excess of electrons at one terminal (i.e. negatively charged atoms) and a deficiency of electrons at the other terminal (i.e. positively charged atoms), a difference of potential exists between the two terminals.
+When there is an excess of electrons at one terminal (i.e. negatively charged atoms) and a deficiency of electrons at the other terminal (i.e. positively charged atoms), a _difference of potential_ exists between the two terminals.

-When the terminal are connected to each other via a conductor (e.g. copper wire) electrons will flow along the conductor.
+When the terminals are connected to each other via a conductor (e.g. copper wire) electrons will flow along the conductor.
 This is provided that there is a source to supply electrons at one end and remove them at the other.
-This is **voltage source**.
+We call this force the **voltage source**.

-_The diagram below illustrates the flow of current where the circles are electrons knocking into each other to generate current:_
+_The diagram below illustrates the flow of current where the circles are electrons knocking into each other and passing current:_

 ![](/img/charge-cylinder.svg)